gats-b/gats-b.github.io/README.md

-# gats-b.github.io
-just using this to get some sick tunes
+just using this to get some sick tunes!